mawfia/SWE-681-Programming-Assignment/README.md

 HOW TO USE:
 ---------------------
-Production environment contains a prototype application that allows you to read, write, or delete bicycles.
+Production environment contains a prototype application that allows users to read, write, or update bicycles.
 View wireframes above for 'how to use'.
 You may login using test@test.com, password !QAZzaq1 or create your own account.

-Production environment may be viewed at: http://mawfia.eastus.cloudapp.azure.com/
+Production environment application may be viewed at: http://mawfia.eastus.cloudapp.azure.com/

 Current Maintainer:
  * M. Andrew Williams